• Skip to primary navigation

 Is almond cream marzipan?

-Almond cream is a silky smooth French cream that has to be cooked and used to fill other pastries.
-On the other hand, marzipan is a firm mixture of almonds and sugar that is edible.
+Almond cream is a silky-smooth French cream that must be cooked and used to fill other pastries.
+Marzipan, on the other hand, is a firm mixture of almonds and sugar, ready to eat.

 Is almond cream the same as almond paste?

 Although both are used exclusively for baking, almond cream requires homemade preparation, whereas almond paste can be purchased at a grocery store.
-Almond cream is known for its softer consistency compared to almond paste.
+Almond cream has a softer consistency compared to almond paste.

 Is almond cream the same as frangipane?